genuineinsaan/Godot-2d-Game---Coin-Dash/README.md

 * Unity Virtual Reality Projects - Second Edition [[Packt]](https://www.packtpub.com/game-development/unity-virtual-reality-projects-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781788478809) [[Amazon]](https://www.amazon.com/dp/1788478800)

-## Get to Know the Author
-**Chris Bradfield** has been working in the internet technology space for more than 25 years.
-He has worked in the online gaming space for a number of successful MMOs and social gaming publishers in South Korea and the United States.
-Throughout his game industry career, he has served as a game designer, developer, product manager, and business development executive.
-In 2012, he discovered his love for teaching and founded KidsCanCode to provide programming instruction and curriculum to middle and high school students.
-He is also a member of the Godot Engine documentation team and works to provide learning resources for game development students around the world.
 ### Download a free PDF

  <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>